Teaching Kids Why and How to Apologize - Baby Chick

 Asking for forgiveness is an integral part of an apology.
 But know that it might not be given immediately.
 Asking for forgiveness involves some modeling for a child to learn it effectively.
 Understanding how to give and accept an apology with grace is essential.

-In this step, the child can ask, “Do/Can you forgive me?”
-Sometimes, the other person can accept the apology immediately.
-However, we must help our children understand that the person might need some time or space before accepting an apology for bigger upsets or challenges.
-As a parent, you can model forgiveness by showing them that you have accepted their apology by not continuing to discuss their wrongdoing.
-The forgiveness and the apology both need to be genuine.
+In this step, a child can ask, “Do you forgive me?” or “Can you forgive me?”
+Sometimes, the other person may accept the apology right away.
+Other times, especially after bigger upsets or challenges, they may need time or space before they are ready.
+Forgiveness is a choice, not an obligation, and learning this helps children respect others’ emotional boundaries.
+As a parent, you can model forgiveness by showing that you have accepted an apology without continuing to bring up the wrongdoing.
+Both apologies and forgiveness should be genuine.

 Share